camunda/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/_index.md

 ---

-The camunda-engine-cdi module provides programming model integration with CDI (Context and Dependency Injection).
-CDI is the Java EE 6 standard for Dependency Injection.
-The camunda-engine-cdi integration leverages both the configuration of the Camunda engine and the extensibility of CDI.
+The `camunda-engine-cdi` and `camunda-engine-cdi-jakarta` modules provide programming model integration with CDI (Context and Dependency Injection).
+CDI is the Jakarta EE/Java EE standard for Dependency Injection.
+The Camunda CDI integration leverages both the configuration of the Camunda engine and the extensibility of CDI.
 The most prominent features are:

- * A custom El-Resolver for resolving CDI beans (including EJBs) from the process,
+ * A custom El-Resolver for resolving CDI beans (including EJBs) from the process.
- * Support for @BusinessProcessScoped beans (CDI beans, the lifecycle of which are bound to a process instance),
+ * Support for `@BusinessProcessScoped` beans (CDI beans, the lifecycle of which are bound to a process instance).
- * Declarative control over a process instance using annotations,
+ * Declarative control over a process instance using annotations.
- * The Process Engine is hooked-up to the CDI event bus,
+ * The Process Engine is hooked-up to the CDI event bus.
- * Works with both Java EE and Java SE,
+ * Works with Jakarta EE, Java EE, and Java SE.
  * Support for unit testing.

 {{< note title="Quarkus Engine Extension" class="info" >}}